anszom/vtty/README.md

 Known bugs
 ----------

+Any kinds of flow control were not tested.
+I assume that XON/XOFF will not work.

 The module is mostly stable, but I wouldn't recommend running it on any "important" systems.
-There may be some subtle locking bugs (the linux tty layer is... complex).
+I wouldn't be surprised if there were some subtle locking bugs remaining (the linux tty layer is... complex).

+Also see FIXME/TODO markers in the source code.

 Some tty ioctls are not supported (notably TIOCMIWAIT & TIOCGICOUNT).